 Sitting proudly in Woolloomooloo Bay, Sydney, is one of Australia’s most famous and enduring culinary institutions.
 It is none other that the world famous Harry’s Cafe de Wheels.

-The unique name comes from the 1940’s when owner Harry Edwards had to obey a ruling from the district council which stated that all food caravans had to move at least 12 inches a day – dutifully following the rules Harry added ‘Cafe de Wheels’ to the name and moved the caravan 12 inches back and forth every day.
+The unique name comes from the 1940s when food truck owner Harry Edwards had to obey a ruling from the district council which stated that all food caravans had to move at least 12 inches a day.
+Dutifully following the rules, Harry added ‘Cafe de Wheels’ to the name and moved the caravan 12 inches back and forth every day.
 Legend has it that Harry temporarily changed it’s name to ‘Cafe De Axel’ when someone stole the wheels.
 From it’s early days, Harry’s became known as a place where people came to eat and be treated the same.
 It didn’t matter if you were a docker or a judge, you’d get the same service and have to wait your turn in line.

 The Tiger is a monster of a pie, piled high with mash, peas, and gravy.